 K. The last club to have captured the Traveling Lion(s) as of March 31 shall be designated the Host Club in September.

-Region 3 Traveling Lion (Sir Charles): is available for capture at the Norwich Lions Club on Tuesday, April 3rd, at 6:30pm at the Norwich Public Library, Norwich, VT.
-Contact King Lion Warren Thayer, 802-649-3737 at least 72 hours in advance.
+Region 3 Traveling Lion (Sir Charles): is available for capture at the Norwich Lions Club.
+Meetings 1st and 3rd Tuesday at 6:30pm at the Norwich Public Library.
+Contact President Warren Thayer at least 72 hours in advance to be eligibie (649-3737).